wbugenis/pizza-code-challenge/README.md

 ### 7. Additional Pizza Validation

-A Pizza should not the same name and Restaurant as another Pizza.
+A Pizza should not have the same name _and_ Restaurant as another Pizza.
+So, if two Pizzas have the same name, they must belong to different Restaurants.

 - Add a model validation to prevent creating a Pizza with the same name as an existing Pizza
 - Scope the validation so that it only applies within a single Restaurant